×

 • Castor oil: A common medicinal herb called castor oil treats several ailments.
 This might help with constipation.
 Castor roots can be consumed with milk.
 Make a fine powder out of some dried castor root.
 Milk and this powder should be combined.
 Bring this mixture to a boil and cut the volume in half.
 Consume this concoction to ease constipation.
 You can alter your way of living to relieve constipation.

 • Prunes: The natural home cure for constipation is generally thought to be prunes or dried plums.
-Prunes include a significant quantity of sorbitol, an antioxidant, fibre, and other nutrients that work as a natural laxative to treat mild constipation.
+Prunes include a significant quantity of sorbitol, an antioxidant, fiber, and other nutrients that work as a natural laxative to treat mild constipation.
 The fruit is more potent than the juice if you concentrate on the health benefits.

 • Physical exercise: Any form of physical activity can relieve constipation.
 With companions or music, a 15 to 20-minute walk is relatively easy.
 However, the body functions more easily when you follow regular walking schedules.
 The best methods for easing constipation include stretching exercises, yoga, and using the stairs rather than the elevator.